pcwalton/bevy-baked-gi/README.md

 `bevy-baked-gi` provides a built-in asset loader for [glTF] scenes with a `.gi.gltf` or `.gi.glb` extension that correctly handles global illumination baked with The Lightmapper.
-Lightmaps built with that addon and exported to glTF with a `.gl.glb` extension are automatically detected and applied to the scene.
+Lightmaps built with that addon and exported to glTF with a `.gi.glb` extension are automatically detected and applied to the scene.

 You may also use [Cycles' built-in baking], as long as you place the lightmap UVs into the second UV channel (UV1, `TEXCOORD1`) and add the relative path to